elebihan/ostiarius/ostiarius-server/README.md

 the ``authorizations.toml`` file if the client is authorized to execute the command and send the response back, encrypted with the client public key.

-The private key of the server can be stored in a PEM file or in a PKCS#11 token and passed to server via an URL.
+The private key of the server can be stored in a password-protected PEM file or in a PKCS#11 token and passed to server via an URL.

 ## Usage examples

 ### Start server with private key in file

-Assuming the private key is available as a file named ``/etc/ostiarius-server.d/server.privkey.pem``, the server can be started using:
+Assuming the private key is available as a file named ``/etc/ostiarius-server.d/server.privkey.pem``, protected with password "1234", the server can be started using:

 ```sh
 ostiarius-server -P "file:///etc/ostiarius-server.d/server.privkey.pem"
 ```

+A prompt will appear to enter the password of the private key file.
+The password can also be provided using the ``--password`` option:

+- ``--password=file:password.txt``, if the password is stored in file ``password.txt``.
+- ``--password=env:PASSWORD``, if the password is the value of the environment variable ``PASSWORD``.
+- ``--password=fd:N`` if the password can be read from file descriptor ``N``, opened by another program.

 ### Start server with private key in PKCS#11 token